 - You are firing a customer session update, pretending that the end-user already put this item in their cart

 - If the API response includes a per item discount for this cart item, the discounted price gets rendered on the page

-Note: If you plan on using dry runs for such a use case, please implement an intelligent caching solution on your side.
-Please avoid hitting the Talon.One API on every single page visit.
+Note: If you plan on using dry runs for such a use case, implement an intelligent caching solution on your side.
+Avoid hitting the Talon.One API on every single page visit.

 Example scenario 2

-- You are firing a session update, to test if this reserved coupon would result in a discount on this order.
+- You are firing a session update to test if this reserved coupon resulted in a discount on this order.

-- If it does, the coupon gets auto-applied and the end-user gets a notification
+- If it does, the coupon gets applied automatically and the end-user gets a notification.